vinstercrypto/seipex/README.md

 Before you begin, ensure you have met the following requirements:
 - You have installed [Node.js](https://nodejs.org/) (which includes npm).
-- You have a Seipex API key (if required).
+- You have a Seipex Sniper wallet for Base.

 ## Installation